dkgermyn/hermesBot/README.md

 Hermes follows a minimal-privilege security model:

-✅ **What Hermes needs:**
 - Overseerr API key (read user list, write notification settings)
 - Discord bot token

-❌ **What Hermes does NOT need:**
-- Plex credentials or API access
-- Database access (uses Overseerr's API)
-- Docker socket or host filesystem access
-- Command execution capabilities

 **Proof of Control:**
 Users prove they control an Overseerr account by temporarily modifying their Display Name to include a verification code.
 Only someone logged into that Overseerr account can make that change, preventing impersonation.